 ConvertKit collects emails from blog posts with additional PDF downloads, like checklists or guides.
 The stats from ConvertKit and Linktr.ee let me know which posts help my audience the most and the data is a big help when coming up with new content.
-Board Booster cycles my blog posts (especially the ones I mentioned that get a lot of hits to my site) so more people can see my work and Planoly helps me to plan out posts to educate viewers on Instagram.
+Interact Quiz integrates with ConvertKit to gain me more email list subscribers and Planoly helps me to plan out posts to educate viewers on Instagram.

-Finally, with Asana helping me keep all of the marketing ideas in one place, I always feel in control of the moving pieces in my business.
+With Asana helping me keep all of the marketing ideas and business tasks in one place, I always feel in control of the moving pieces in my business.

 Whew, lots to think about, am I right?
 If you have any questions, leave a comment and I’m happy to help!

 I wanna be clear as well, some links within this post are affiliate links.
 I don’t promote or share anything that I do not use and absolutely love!